This article contains complete operating instructions for the UAFX 1176 Studio Compressor pedal from Universal Audio.

 - Off – Normal mode; only the compressed signal is heard.

-- On – Parallel mode; the dry and compressed signals are blended together.
+- On – Parallel mode; your unity dry signal is heard, and the output knob controls the level of the compressed signal.
 Use parallel compression when you want a more natural compressed sound.

 UAFX 1176 Specifications